dbouwman/solution-plan/terminology.md

 ## Solution Creation

-The process of converting one or more items, into an array of `IItemTemplate` objects which can later be deployed into fully operational items.
+The process of converting one or more items or groups, into an array of `ITemplate` objects which can later be deployed into fully operational items or groups.

 ## Solution Deployment